Akshay-Bhasme/TF-IDF-Implementation-From-Scratch/README.md

     <h4><strong>1.
 Build a TFIDF Vectorizer & compare its results with Sklearn:</strong></h4>

 <ul>
-    <li> As a part of this task you will be implementing TFIDF vectorizer on a collection of text documents.</li>
+    <li> As a part of this task implement TFIDF vectorizer on a collection of text documents.</li>
     <br>
-    <li> You should compare the results of your own implementation of TFIDF vectorizer with that of sklearns implemenation TFIDF vectorizer.</li>
+    <li> Compare the results of your own implementation of TFIDF vectorizer with that of sklearns implemenation TFIDF vectorizer.</li>
     <br>
     <li> Sklearn does few more tweaks in the implementation of its version of TFIDF vectorizer, so to replicate the exact results you would need to add following things to your custom implementation of tfidf vectorizer:
        <ol>